 Like most of Mayfair, the street was developed from the land of stately homes surrounding St James’ Palace in the 18th century.
 Donated by the Earl of Burlington, he named the street after his wife, Lady Dorothy Savile.

 Henry Poole, inventor of the tuxedo, is considered one of the benchmark traders who helped attract other similar names, and they remain one of the most famous tailors on the row to this day.
-Other notable names with a heritage on the prestigious street include Gieves & Hawkes (originally established as Hawkes & Co in 1912), and Nutters of Savile Row, one of the more modern, edgier tailors that began to appear from the 1970s onwards.
+Other notable names with a heritage on the prestigious street include Gieves & Hawkes (originally established as Hawkes & Co in 1912), and Nutters, one of the more modern, edgier tailors that began to appear from the 1970s onwards.

 Though the fast-changing landscape of menswear has meant difficult times for traditional tailors, the Savile Row Bespoke Association has been supporting these local institutions since 2004 and has seen a rise in business in recent years.
 The association overseas issues such as the definition of ‘bespoke’ and that those declaring themselves as ‘Savile Row tailors’ must be operating their business within a 100-yard radius of the street.